wave0915/kickstarter-analysis/README.md

 ![pivot](resources/Theater_pivot.png)

 Since May is both the most failed month and successful month, we need to consider the proportion of outcomes of "successful", "failed" and "canceled" in each month, .
 Rather than using the linear graph chart, which shows the outcome numbers, a stacked bar chart, which shows the Percentage of outcomes of "successful", "failed" and "canceled" of each month, would be better to represent the relationship between outcomes and the launch date by each month.
-In this case, we may use COUNTIFs() and SUM() functions to figure out the percentage of numbers in outcomes in a table and y-axis would be labeled percentage(%) and x-axis be each month on a stacted bar chart.
+In this case, we may use COUNTIFS() and SUM() functions to figure out the percentage of numbers in outcomes in a table and y-axis would be labeled percentage(%) and x-axis be each month on a stacked bar chart.